cedws/apple-telemetry/README.md

 # Contribution

 If you come across any other domains, please submit a PR!
-Add the entries to the `blacklist` file then run `generate.py` with Python 3.
+Add the entries to the `blacklist` file then run `make` (you'll also need Python 3 - use the Poetry package manager).
 It can take a few minutes because it has to make a lot of DNS queries.